MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

         * **View samples**: Select any of the Teams Toolkit's sample apps.
 The toolkit downloads the app code from GitHub and you can build the sample app.

-        * **Add features**: Add other required Teams capabilities to the Teams app during the development process and add optional cloud resources suitable for your app.
+        * **Add features**: Add other Teams capabilities to the Teams app during the development process and add optional cloud resources suitable for your app.

         * **Preview your Teams app (F5)**: Press **F5** to debug and preview your Teams app.

-        * **Edit manifest file**: Edit the Teams app integration with the Teams client.
+        * **Edit manifest file**: Edit the Teams app manifest file with the Teams client.
    :::column-end:::
 :::row-end:::